NehorayFromIsrael/Neogram/README.md

 # Neogram
 GUI Development Framework For Telegram Bots in Python

-##Installation
-to install Neogram simply run "install.py" when you run "install.py" file to **make sure**:
+to install Neogram simply run "install.py" when you run "install.py" file **make sure**:

 1. to run with python3
 2. to run file as Administrator